pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 I've always been fascinated by contradictions — not just because they're easier to spot in others than in ourselves, but because of how prevalent and long-lived they are.
 Opposing ideas share the same mind, but the pressure is never quite sufficient to unearth their friction.

 We all know contradictions make us human — but most of the time, we don’t feel them.
 They live quietly inside us, stitched into daily life, barely tugging at the surface.
-Some do unravel when exposed to evidence or thought.
+Exposition to to evidence and clear reasoning should be enough to unravel them.

-I used to think that was all it took — that contradiction was just a knot waiting for reasoning to untangle it.
+I used to think that was all it took — that contradiction was a knot, waiting for reasoning to untangle it.

 This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy — not because someone argued her out of it, but because something deeper in her began to shift.